This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 The little German pointed at me.
 "You.
 You have a name?"
 It wasn't a question, the tone and emphasis was more like a command.
 He stood, waiting impatiently for me to answer.

 "My name is Steven."
 I felt on the defensive with him.
 Maybe it was his arrogant attitude; maybe he just looked too Aryan with his blond hair, blue eyes, and fair skin.
-I dislike few people on first impression, but I found myself wishing fervently that he was not a part of Tristan's household.
+I dislike few people on first impression, but I found myself making an exception for him.
 There was something about him that did not feel quite right.
 Not to mention the fact that he made me feel more than a little afraid.

 We all sat silently, and for the first time in my life silence did not seem awkward.
 Normally, I would have jumped in and started talking just to ease my discomfort, but I felt no need to.
 I wondered if this was something, among other things, that would feel normal after my transformation.
 I purposely did not allow myself to think about the fact that I had become a killer.
 It was too early to think about that now.